-- a.
-Approve the Patent License Agreement set out on Pages AMC 71 95 between the U. T. Board of Regents, for and on behalf of The University of Texas M.D.
-Anderson Cancer Center, and Rhodon, Inc., Houston, Texas, for the licensing of inventions and technology relating to diagnosis, prognosis, prediction, monitoring and treatment of metastasis created by Dr. Garth L. Nicolson - Approve the Sponsored Research Agreement set out on Pages AMC 96 119 between the U. T. M.D.
+- 3. U. T. M.D.
+Anderson Cancer Center: Approval of a Patent License Agreement and a Sponsored Research Agreement with Rhodon, Inc. (Rhodon), Houston, Texas, and Authorization for Dr. Garth L. Nicolson to Acquire Equity In and Serve as a Director of Rhodon, Inc.--The Asset Management Committee recommended and the Board: - a.
+Approved the Patent License Agreement set out on Pages 196 220 by and between the U. T. Board of Regents, for and on behalf of The University of Texas M.D.
+Anderson Cancer Center, and Rhodon, Inc., Houston, Texas, for the licensing of inventions and technology relating to the diagnosis, prognosis, prediction, monitoring and treatment of metastasis created by Dr. Garth L. Nicolson - b.
+Approved the Sponsored Research Agreement set out on Pages $\underline{221}$ $\underline{244}$ between the U. T. M.D.
 Anderson Cancer Center and Rhodon, Inc. for further research in the same field - c.
-Approve Dr. Nicolson's acquisition of equity in and the right to a seat on the board of directors of Rhodon, Inc.
+Approved Dr. Nicolson's acquisition of equity in and the right to a seat on the board of directors of Rhodon, Inc.

 Rhodon, Inc. (Rhodon) is a Delaware corporation with principal offices in Houston, Texas.
 Rhodon has been formed to commercialize cancer diagnosis and treatment technologies.
-Under the proposed Patent License Agreement, Rhodon is granted a royalty-bearing, exclusive, worldwide license to make, have made, use and sell products and services for the diagnosis, prognosis, prediction, monitoring and treatment of metastasis developed by Garth L. Nicolson, Ph.D., of U. T. M.D.
+Under the Patent License Agreement, Rhodon is granted a royalty-bearing, exclusive, worldwide license to make, have made, use and sell products and services for the diagnosis, prognosis, prediction, monitoring and treatment of metastasis developed by Dr. Garth L. Nicolson of U. T. M.D.
 Anderson Cancer Center.
 Rhodon will pay the U. T. Board of Regents running royalties of two and one-half percent (2.5%) on sales of diagnostic products and four to six percent (4-6%) on sales of therapeutic products.
 Upon Rhodon receiving final approval from the U. S. Food and Drug Administration to commence regular commercial marketing, Rhodon will pay a one-time milestone payment of \$250,000.

-Rhodon also will sponsor further research in Dr. Nicolson's laboratory pursuant to the proposed Sponsored Research Agreement.
+Rhodon will also sponsor further research in Dr. Nicolson's laboratory pursuant to the Sponsored Research Agreement.
 Rhodon must fund the research at a level of \$200,000 per year to obtain further rights in the technology.

 Dr. Nicolson will consult with Rhodon in consideration for which he will receive shares of stock in Rhodon.
 He also will serve on the company's Scientific Advisory Board and will have the right to a seat on the board of directors of Rhodon.
-His activities on behalf of Rhodon will be limited to twenty (20) days per year.

-The proposed arrangement is the type contemplated by Section 51.912, Texas Education Code, and corresponding provisions of the U. T. System Intellectual Property Policy.
+His activities on behalf of Rhodon will be limited to twenty (20) days per year in accordance with Section 51.912 of the Texas Education Code and provisions contained in the U. T. System Intellectual Property Policy.